Homogeneous Linear Inequality Constraints for Neural Network Activations: Linear constraints for deep learning models

 The proposed method takes advantage of the special structure of a polyhedral cone to efficiently combine modeling and domain constraints (Section~\ref{sec:combine_constraints}).
-If there is no need to enforce domain constraints, then modeling constraints of the form $Ax \leq b$ with $b\in \textrm{range}(A)$ can be solved with the outlined algorithm.
-Such constraints geometrically represent a polyhedral cone after translation, as for $Av = b$, one has $A(x-v) \leq 0$.
-However, the scaling approach to intersect with the unit box may not be employed here.
 General linear inequality constraints of the form $Ax \leq b$ without restrictions on $A$ and $b$ possibly require the conic and convex component of \eqref{eq:minkowski_weyl} for their V-representation.
-While the main approach of this paper may be used in this case, we observed slow convergence, which we ascribe to the simplex parameterization for the convex combination parameters.
+The main approach of this paper may be used in this case, i.e., our layer additionally needs to predict convex combination parameters.
+However, we observed slow convergence, which we ascribe to the simplex parameterization for the convex combination parameters.
 We used a softmax function $f(x)_i = \exp(x_i)/\sum_{j=1}^m \exp(x_j)$ to enforce the constraints $\lambda_i \geq 0, \sum_{i=1}^m \lambda_i = 1$ of the convex combination parameters in \eqref{eq:minkowski_weyl}.
 This function has vanishing gradients when one $x_i$ is significantly greater than the other vector entries.
-In this case, the softmax maps close to a vertex on the probability simplex.
 Furthermore, this most general setting does not allow for efficient incorporation of domain constraints, as this would require an efficient parameterization of the intersection of a general convex polyhedron and the unit box.

-\section{Numerical Results}
+\section{Numerical results}